claytonnguyen/Seattle-U-Courses/README.md

 # Seattle University CS Courses I have taken and relevant CS assignments

+** Disclaimer - Course work is mainly done in C++, C#, python, and F#.
+Only worked w/ Jupyer Notebook/Python for one course with lots of code for the labs, therefore the repo' langauage detection is so high for Jupyter Notebook.

 ### Course Number - Description

 ### CPSC 1420 Programming and Prob Solving 1 -